ronrothjr/The-Spiral-of-Becoming/README.md

 The word "thread" also carries the sense of continuity - the thread that runs through a story, the thread of connection between people, the thread of becoming that connects who we were to who we're becoming.
 These are the threads we follow through the labyrinth of transformation, not to escape but to journey deeper into creative engagement with life's fundamental tensions.

-### **"The Living Spiral Invitation"**
+### **"The Living Invitation"**

 *The current threads we've identified are not THE threads but OUR threads \- the ones we've discovered so far in our community's becoming.
-The Spiral itself is in process, always ready to receive new wisdom.*
+The Threads of Becoming itself is in process, always ready to receive new wisdom.*

 *We invite you to:*